joshualande/joshualande.github.io/_drafts/2014-02-07-introduction-sql-data-scientists.md

 `WHERE` commands in SQL.

 There are only a couple more commands.
+Most importantly, the `GROUP BY` command is used to aggregate down a larger table to a smaller table, gaining insight from the aggregation.

-Supposed we wanted to make a list of the number of ingredients in a particular recipie.
+Supposed for example that we wanted to make a list of the number of ingredients all of our recipies.
 To do that, we want to count the number of

-# Advanced SQL queries
+# Harder SQL queries

+Surprising as it might seem, the few
+SQL commands described above go an enormous way in data analysis.

+Just to give you an idea of how powerful SQL queries can become, we could imagine a command:

 Other things you might want: